bcgov/gwa-api/USER-JOURNEY.md

 To verify that the Gateway can access the upstream services, run the command: `gwa status`.

-In our test environment, the hosts that you defined in the routes get altered; to see the actual hosts, log into the <a href="https://gwa-apps-gov-bc-ca.test.api.gov.bc.ca/int" target="_blank">API Services Portal</a> and view the hosts under `Services`.
+In our test environment, the hosts that you defined in the routes get altered; to see the actual hosts, log into the [API Services Portal](https://api-gov-bc-ca.test.api.gov.bc.ca), go to the `Namespaces` tab, go to `Gateway Services` and select your particular service to get the routing details.

 ``` bash
 curl https://${NAME}-api-gov-bc-ca.test.api.gov.bc.ca/headers